Customizing GNOME Screenshots

 At this point, I have nothing to complain about.
 Those custom shortcuts do exactly what I need.

-Command-line interface is the ultimate source of productivity in any Unix-like system and custom shortcuts allow us to utilize the flexibility of a terminal while working with from GUI.
-I don’t have any other custom shortcuts except for screenshot-related ones but there are many potential use cases for binding your favorite commands and scripts to the specific keyboard shortcuts and they can serve as a bridge between a terminal and a graphical interface.
+Command-line interface is the ultimate source of productivity in any Unix-like system and custom shortcuts allow us to utilize the flexibility of a terminal while working outside it.
+I don’t have any other custom shortcuts except for screenshot-related ones but there are many potential use cases for binding your favorite commands and scripts to specific shortcuts so they can serve as a bridge between a terminal and a graphical interface.